AMERICA'S RUN FOR THE FALLEN ... April 7 - August 5, 2018

 ONE MISSION - ONE TEAM - ONE TRIBUTE...

 Each mile of the Run is dedicated to one or more U.S. service members and the Core Run Team will stop at every Hero Marker (every mile), speak that hero's name out loud and present an American Flag and a personal biographical card to the waiting family members, friends and comrades.
 The intent is to create a 6,000 mile long tribute trail to Arlington National Cemetery.

 Families and Friends of the Fallen will be encouraged to attend the hero marker of their loved one at the designated day and time or, if that is not possible, to attend another hero’s marker closer to them and allow someone else to be at theirs.

-Several days prior to the actual day’s event each of these Hero locations will be marked by painting that particular mile number at the designated spot on the road shoulder and we will also place a laminated Marker card containing the HM number, date and time we will arrive.
+The morning of the actual day's event each of these Hero locations will be marked by painting that particular mile number at the designated spot on the road shoulder and we will also place a laminated Marker card containing the HM number, date and time we will arrive.

 Synopsis of ceremony at each mile: